mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 As they moved out of hearing range, Kipnu decided to try learn from his captor.
 "Who are these people?" he asked.

-She hesitated, then said, "Firekeepers.
+She hesitated, then said, "Addicts.
 They come here for the fix."

 "What do they do after their sentence is up?"

-The woman snickered dismissively.
-"Who said anything about a sentence?"
+"I never said anything about a sentence."

-"No sentence?
-Who would ever come to this place of their own volition?"
+Kipnu was perplexed.
+"Who would ever come to this place of their own volition?"

 "You deaf?" she asked.
 "It's the fix."

-Kipnu was incredulous at the nonchalance this woman felt about the people who worked for her benefit.
+Kipnu was incredulous at the nonchalance this woman felt about these people. _They need help_.

+"What about you?" he asked.

+She hesitated to answer.
+"I am a guardian.
+That's all you need to know."

 A sickening feeling came over him as he wondered where he would fit in this hierarchy.
 Ahead of them, a muffled cacophony of music and talking intermingled with the sweet aroma of burning anomin.
-A gathering of some sort, but muffled by some structure.
+A gathering of some sort, but he couldn't be sure how many people it was.

-"What do I hear?" he asked the woman again.
+"What am I hearing?" he asked the woman again.

 "You'll see."